QuantEcon/lecture-source-jl/source/rst/dynamic_programming/career.rst

 Overview
 ============

-Next we study a computational problem concerning career and job choices
+Next we study a computational problem concerning career and job choices.

-The model is originally due to Derek Neal :cite:`Neal1999`
+The model is originally due to Derek Neal :cite:`Neal1999`.

-This exposition draws on the presentation in :cite:`Ljungqvist2012`, section 6.5
+This exposition draws on the presentation in :cite:`Ljungqvist2012`, section 6.5.

 Model features
 ----------------

-* Career and job within career both chosen to maximize expected discounted wage flow
+* Career and job within career both chosen to maximize expected discounted wage flow.

-* Infinite horizon dynamic programming with two state variables
+* Infinite horizon dynamic programming with two state variables.

 Setup